Mimer SoftRadio - Large Systems

 Systems with different types of radios connected.

 Bus companies as well as taxi companies often have local dispatch centrals for a geographical area.
 In the night time when traffic is low they often collect their personnel to one central.
 With SoftRadio it is easy to connect all radio systems into one place.
-The radio systems can be of different kinds, like in the example above.
+The radio systems can be of different kinds, like in the example below.

 Oil rigs have large needs for radio communication.
 They use a number of different systems.
 For the onboard communication it can be analogue, DMR or Tetra.
 On top of that are Airband radio and Marine radio.